tionis/cosmo/README.md

 # Cosmo
+> WARNING: Cosmo is deprecated as I don't use it anymore.
+I switched to some bash+janet scripts that live directly in my dotfiles repo.
+If you want to this yourself initialize the repo like described in https://www.atlassian.com/git/tutorials/dotfiles and build your own small bash script to manage it.
+To keep machine local changes I use a unique branch per client/node type and continously rebase it on the main branch.

+## Old Description
 Cosmo is a simple git-based dotfile management tool, with some added features that I found useful.
 *Warning*: Cosmo is by far not ready to be used by anyone else most certainly not for production, many features are inconsistent or not implemented at all.
 It will receive multiple overhauls of it's model, especially for the cryptography and the implementation of sigchains.
 I'm also still evaluating the optimal internal data structure.